aXu-AP/godot-docs/classes/class_audiostreammp3.rst

 MP3 audio stream driver.
 See :ref:`data<class_AudioStreamMP3_property_data>` if you want to load an MP3 file at run-time.

+\ **Note:** This class can optionally support legacy MP1 and MP2 formats, provided that the engine is compiled with the ``minimp3_extra_formats=yes`` SCons option.
+These extra formats are not enabled by default.

 .. rst-class:: classref-reftable-group

 Properties